Do Franchise Costs Differ From State To State?

-I would like information on what the cost would be to buy a franchise in Michigan.
+I’d like information on what the cost would be to buy a franchise in Michigan.
 Would the cost be more or less than another state?

 First, you’ll find fees paid directly to the franchisor are consistent state to state.
 That said, Michigan is a ‘registration state.’
 That means in order for a franchisor to sell franchises, it must meet requirements beyond those of the FTC.
 Therefore, it costs the franchisor more to do business in such states, but not the buyer.

 Read through our franchise articles, which include useful information on making financial decisions, including determining franchise costs.
-As part of your self-study, you would benefit from our Focus Program for Emerging Entrepreneurs, which offers a wealth of insightful articles, as well as audio guidance to help you establish your course and discover “your true entrepreneurial self.”
+As part of your self-study, you may benefit from our Focus Program for Emerging Entrepreneurs, which offers a wealth of insightful articles, as well as audio guidance to help you establish your course and discover “your true entrepreneurial self.”